AdobeDocs/campaign-classic.en/help/integrations/using/configuring-access-to-assets.md

 topic-tags: asset-sharing
 exl-id: f3897a40-b080-47e5-9e31-4d861c1bacd5
 ---
-# Configuring access to Assets{#configuring-access-to-assets}
+# Configuring access to Assets {#configuring-access-to-assets}

-This section details the necessary configuration steps in Adobe Campaign to use the integration functionalities with Assets core service or Adobe Experience Manager Assets (AEM Assets) library.
+This section details the necessary configuration steps in Adobe Campaign to use the integration functionalities with Assets or Adobe Experience Manager Assets (AEM Assets) library.

 >[!CAUTION]
 >